FlushedRay/rpw-extended-formats/README.md

-# This fork adds support for Minecraft pack formats up to 50 (as of 24w13a- the pack format is 31)
+# This fork adds support for Minecraft pack formats up to 50 (as of 24w37a- the pack format is 38)

+To find the current pack format, or the format for the version you are working on, check https://minecraft.wiki/w/Pack_format

 # Resource Pack Workbench